 Ready to gift wrap ready for Mum (or to hang!)

 Fiona xDisclaimer: This DIY project has been sponsored by The Reject Shop.
 All opinions and content are my own and I only ever work with brands I feel are a fab fit for the blog.
-Thank you for supporting the brands that make my Craft Hunter journey possible!
+Thank you for supporting the brands that make the DIY Adventures journey possible!